shadowwrblx/dahood/README.md

 # dahood
-this is made mainly for iku\n
+this is made mainly for iku
 customizable to fit any alt control by changing commands.\n

 # how to customize